 In the off-season, Bubba is a Critical Care Paramedic, and serves the town of Waterville Valley, NH where he is a career Fire Captain.
 Bubba also works in the emergency department at Speare Memorial Hospital.
 He is an American Heart Association ECC Regional Faculty member.
 As a resuscitation specialist, he teaches Advanced Cardiac Life Support and Pediatric Advanced Life Support.
 In 2015, Captain Dropkin was awarded, The Emergency Service Provider of the Year by The North Country Public Safety Foundation of New Hampshire.
 Bubba received his B.A. in Psychology from Antioch College.

 Uncle Bubba is married to Wendy Dropkin.
-Wendy, a Winona veteran, continues to instruct the CITs in CPR and Lifeguard certifications.
+Wendy, a Winona veteran, continues to instruct CPR and Lifeguard certifications.
 Bubba and Wendy have two children, Casey and Adam, who have both spent many summers on the shores of Moose Pond.

-Returning for his 20th summer and third summer as the CIT Unit Director, Uncle Jeff Kolva is looking forward to working with Winona’s future counselors.
+Returning for his 25th summer and current CIT Unit Director, Uncle Jeff Kolva is looking forward to working with Winona’s future counselors.
 Uncle Jeff began as a Junior camper in 1975, and spent time in all the units here at Winona before becoming a counselor in the Cub unit (which has since been combined with Junior Winona).
 After 1985, he took a bit of a break, but has been back on the shores every summer since 2011 – holding the positions of CIT Director in 2012, Junior counselor/program teaching coordinator for 2013-2016, and currently the CIT Unit Director.

 Uncle Jeff received his BA from Denison University in 1988 and his Masters in Elementary Education from Boston College in 1997.
-He has been a 5th grade teacher at the Dexter Southfield School in Brookline, MA for nearly 30 years.
+He has been a 5th grade teacher at the Dexter Southfield School in Brookline, MA for 30 years.
 Uncle Jeff resides in Norfolk, MA and enjoys spending his time listening to music, playing guitar, skiing, coaching, and being a fantasy football aficionado.
 Uncle Jeff’s favorite Winona traditions include the BAT, Winona Night, and the totem.
-Uncle Jeff will be returning to camp this summer with his sons Ned (Intermediate counselor) and Gus (Senior camper).
+Uncle Jeff will be returning to camp this summer with his sons Ned and Gus, both Winona counselors.

 Uncle Jim has been an activity counselor in everything from baseball and archery, to kayaking and canoe trips.
 He loves the wide variety of choices that counselors and campers have when spending the summer at Winona.
-He was also the CIT Unit Director for two summers before becoming the Junior Unit Director for the past nine summers.
+He was also the CIT Unit Director for two summers before becoming the Junior Unit Director.
 Uncle Jim was voted best counselor in Senior and the BAT in 1991.
-2019 marks Uncle Jim’s return to CIT as Unit Director.
+In 2019, Uncle Jim returned as CIT Unit Director.